-Level 1 Level 2 Level 3 Unless repeated these behaviours should be dealt with outside by giving 15 Minutes time out and will shadow a member of duty staff outside.
-Removal from yard for remainder of playtime to the DHT/HT Behaviour Slip completed and passed to Class Teacher Incident dealt with and consequence implemented by Class Teacher at an appropriate time Consequences may include Deputy Headteacher's warning book Removal to outside HT/DHT offices Behaviour Slip Completed Incident dealt with by senior member of staff AFTER class teacher has discussed behaviour with the child.
-Consequence implemented by senior staff Name-calling - Spitting at another person Persistently swinging on or climbing on equipment Throwing soft objects at others Spitting on school property Racist comments Throwing objects Persistent rough play (pinching, Swearing at adult General rough play (pushing, pushing etc) Running away from adult shoving etc) Deliberately entering any out of bounds areas Rude to adult Deliberately throwing objects over fence Lying Fighting (any hitting, kicking etc) Misuse of school property Inappropriate harassment (touching, Biting Spitting on ground nasty words etc) Throwing dangerous objects Not lining up correctly at end of Ignoring staff instructions Bullying lunch / break Multiple or extreme Level 1 Multiple or extreme Level 2 Messing about in pod areas
+Unless repeated these behaviours should be dealt with outside by giving 15 Minutes time out and will shadow a Level 2 Removal for remainder of playtime to the DHT/HT Behaviour Slip completed and passed to Class Teacher Removal to outside HT offices Behaviour Slip Completed and passed to Class Teacher behaviours should be dealt with outside by giving 15 Minutes time out and will shadow a of playtime to the DHT/HT offices • Behaviour Slip completed and passed to Class Teacher Incident dealt with by second control of the DHT/HT offices • Behaviour Slip completed and passed to Class Teacher Incident dealt with and consequence implemented by Class Teacher at an appropriate time Consequences may include Deputy Headteacher's warning book Incident dealt with and consequence implemented by Class Teacher at an appropriate time Consequence implemented by class Teacher at an appropriate with the child.
+Consequence implemented by teacher has discussed with the child. senior R class behaviour Name-calling Spitting at another p orcon Persistently swinging on or climbing Throwing soft objects at others Spitting at another p BISON on equipment Spitting on school property Racist comment S Throwing objects Persistent rough play (pinching, Swearing at adu lt General rough play (pushing, pushing etc) Running away from adult shoving etc) Deliberately entering any out of bounds areas Rude to adult Deliberately throwing objects over fence Lying Fighting (any hitting, kid king etc) Misuse of school property Inappropriate harassment (touching, ļ Spitting on ground nasty words etc) Throwing dangerous of objects Not lining up correctly at end of Ignoring staff instructions Bullying lunch / break Multiple or extreme Level 1 Multiple or extreme L evel 2 Messing about in pod areas